 The popularity of Robo Advisors is blowing up.
 During the olden days, you need to pay an expensive financial advisor for investment allocation/advice and portfolio management.
 On most occasions, the service only comes as part of a larger bundle of financial services.

 Robo Advisors make it easier for the average Joe to manage investment portfolios, and a majority of services even offer free allocation advice without charging management fees.

-Robo Advisors only cost between a quarter and a third of what human advisors will typically charge for the same amount of service.
-They can come in the form of either management or advisory fees, and may differ significantly from one service to the next.
+Robo Advisors only cost between a quarter and a third of what human advisors will typically charge for the same service.
+They can come in the form of management or advisory fees, and may differ significantly from one service to the next.

 Here are the best Robo Advisors with the lowest fees:

 Free Automated Investing

 M1 Finance is a free robo advisor.
 Yes, it’s 100 percent free and requires $0 minimum deposit.
 But it’s not perfect.
 The service does not include tax loss harvesting and your account needs to have at least $100 to begin trading.
 However, this is not a bad thing.
 The $100 minimum deposit is one of the lowest in the world of automated investing.
 The service also charges $0 trading fees.